 You might think of antitrust laws as something that impacts large corporations, or rules that hearken back to the age of Theodore Roosevelt’s trust-busting administration.
 However, these laws also impact small businesses.
 Anytime price fixing, collusion or monopolization occurs, antitrust laws come into play.
 It doesn’t matter how big or small the company responsible might be.

-Antitrust law violations include both civil and criminal penalties under the Sherman Act and are punishable by up to $350,000 in fines and a three-year prison sentence.
+Antitrust law violations include both civil and criminal penalties under the Sherman Act and are punishable by a fine up to $350,000 and a three-year prison sentence.
 So, naturally, antitrust laws are nothing to mess around with.

 4. Workers’ compensation insurance might be legally mandated.